Home

 Winter arrives in Southern Ontario, in early to mid-December, which is often when we receive a fore-taste of what winter has in store for us, in the form of a blizzard or ice-storm!

-The other two were what we refer to as "Green Christmases" where the temperatures were too warm for snow.
+The other three were what we refer to as "Green Christmases" where the temperatures were too warm for snow.

 For a more traditional Christmas in Canada you really should experience the full Christmas tree Experience!